mbnarayn/DevOps/README.md

 ### 'deploymentName' does not match expected pattern '^[-\w\._\(\)]+$'.

 If you get this error, change the JSON file name.
-The file name should not contain any of the above characters.
-Possibly no spaces too but I have not tested this.
+I got this error because the JSON file name had spaces which had to be removed.